OSUParcel/ParcelServer/README.md

     <server>/dropparcel?longitude=44.12345&latitude=-106.12345

-Optionally specify a group (defaults to 1) and note:
+Optionally specify a group (defaults to 1) and/or note:

     <server>/dropparcel?longitude=44.12345&latitude=-106.12345&groupid=1&note=your_message_here